-Bath Rugby Foundation is the charitable charitable arm of Bath Rugby set up to empower all young people in Bath and the surrounding areas to succeed.
+Bath Rugby Foundation is the charitable arm of Bath Rugby set up to empower all young people in Bath and the surrounding areas to succeed.
 The Foundation uses the values of rugby and professional sport to inspire young people and help them achieve a brighter future.

-The Foundation will provide Up to 200 16-24 year olds qualification opportunities if Stadium for Bath is awarded planning permission
+The Foundation will provide up to 200 16-24 year olds qualification opportunities if Stadium for Bath is awarded planning permission.

 All programmes are built on developing young people’s strengths and talents and supporting them to reach their potential.